top of page

 Perhaps it should not strike us as a surprise that, as we take technology-aided excursions from our medium-sized home into the worlds of the tiny and the distant, we become perplexed.

-Given their similar spellings, a young student might be forgiven for confusing the words “anarchism” and “anachronism.”
-The concepts named by each term, on the other hand, are relatively easy to distinguish.
-But Unrest—a film based on Russian political philosopher Pyotr Kropotkin’s 1870s travels among the anarchist watchmakers of the Swiss Jura Mountains—mixes together anarchistic opposition to coercive social organization with a refusal of the dictates of time.
+Unrest—a film based on Russian political philosopher Pyotr Kropotkin’s 1870s travels among the anarchist watchmakers of the Swiss Jura Mountains—mixes together anarchistic opposition to coercive social organization with a refusal of the dictates of time.

 Baumbach is aware that White Noise is different from the kind of story he usually tells; it exists, as he put it in an interview with the New York Times, in its own “elevated reality.”
 DeLillo’s novel derives its power from the fact that its characters are somewhat abstract—and abstracted.
 They are more observant, detached, and reflective than real people, more like novelists themselves than conventional characters.